Analysis of Randomization Effects on Sim2Real Transfer in Reinforcement Learning for Robotic Manipulation Tasks: Methodology

 \section{Methodology}

-We first formally specify a robotic manipulation task suitable for comparing of Sim2Real transfer.
-Then we describe the compared randomization strategies used.
+We first formally specify a robotic manipulation task suitable for evaluating Sim2Real transfer.
+Then we describe the randomization strategies used.
 Finally, we explain the evaluation procedure in both simulation and real-world setups.